mathaywarduk/mathaywardcom/_peaks/sunset-trip-up-cul-mor.md

 "You're brave going up at this time!"

-We've become obsessed with sunrise an sunset and there's no better time to be up a mountain.
+We've become obsessed with sunrise and sunset and there's no better time to be up a mountain.
 Especially one like Cùl Mòr, which has incredible views over to [Suilven](/peaks/the-iconic-suilven) and [Stac Pollaidh](stac-pollaidh-sunrise-inversion), without being at all difficult to navigate.